GiversOrg/Testing/README.md

    ```bash
    mvn clean test
    ```
-4. After execution, reports will be available in the `reports` folder.
+4. After execution, reports will be available.